Welcome to Real Property Defense Research!

 If your home recently went to auction, we invite you to browse these pages, listen to audio testimonials, consider the 2018-present results (allow time to load), and take some comfort in knowing that good people who have been through what you are going through want to share our research so that you can shape an optimal outcome for yourself as well.

-- Slowing down the post-foreclosure eviction process; and/or,
+- Slowing down the post-foreclosure eviction process;

-- Challenging the foreclosure sale (for those with passion and the resources to do so); and/or,
+- Challenging the foreclosure sale (for those with passion and the resources to do so);

 - Claiming surplus sale proceeds for those who may be entitled to them.